Lifestyle

 2. Edible Flower Ice Cubes

-While ice cubes may not be the first thing that comes to mind when you think of tea party food, these beautiful floral cubes are easy to make and create a whimsical, elevated experience for your guests.
+While ice cubes may not be the first thing that comes to mind when you think of tea party food, these beautiful floral cubes are easy to make and look great with your cold drinks, like a zesty cup of the best ginger tea

-Use an ice tray to freeze edible flowers and herbs like chamomile, lavender, butterfly pea and squash blossoms to fill your beverages with life and color.
+Simply freeze edible flowers and herbs like chamomile, lavender, butterfly pea and squash blossoms in your ice trays and give your beverages an extra touch of elegance.

 3. Cucumber Sandwiches

-If you’re going to learn to cook, lemon cakes filled with lemon curd are one of the first recipes to know.
-These sweet treats have a little tang that will add a zest to any tea party.
+If you’re going to learn to cook, lemon cakes filled with curd are a great place to get started.
+These sweet treats have a little tang that will add zest to any tea party menu.

 6. Honey Cookies

 Sweet honey cookies are a simple yet satisfying treat for a tea party.
-They have such a lovely hint of sweetness with a soft and chewy center and crisp sides.
+With a soft, chewy center and crisp edges, they offer a lovely hint of sweetness.

-Because honey is such a versatile ingredient, you can also try combining it with other flavors to create unique cookies.
-You’ll have addictive sweet bites to add to your tea party spread.
+Because honey is such a versatile ingredient, you can also try combining it with other flavors — think ginger, orange zest or lavender — to create unique cookies.
+You’ll have addictive sweet bites to add to your tea party food menu.

 7. Apple Turnovers